 Ways Teens Cheat At-Home Drug Tests

 With teen drug use on the rise, parents want to safeguard against their kids’ use of substances.
 Often parents will purchase drug tests as a means of ensuring sobriety, particularly if their teen’s drug abuse has been ongoing.
 Unfortunately, these tests are fallible.
-Cheating a drug test is possible; there are many ways to do it, and if your teen is motivated to have a clean test, they may research and use these methods.
+Cheating a drug test is possible; there are many ways to do it.
+If your teen is motivated to have a clean result, they may research how to pass an at home drug test and use these methods.